TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-01-08-symfony-required-avoid-the-temptation-and-use-it-right.md

 ## 1. `@Required` is not "a way to get a service"

-This annotation was introduced in times of static containers, where we could get a service by using global container,e. g. `$this->get(ServiceWeNeed::class)`.
+This annotation was introduced in times of static containers, where we could get a service by using a global container,e. g. `$this->get(ServiceWeNeed::class)`.

 Let's replace that, shall we?